tensorturtle/cycarla/README.md

 This project is a free, open source fork maintained by [tensorturtle](https://github.com/tensorturtle), the original author of CyCARLA, with the goal of creating a superior, free, and modifiable alternative to indoor cycling games like Zwift.

-Since December 2023, hundreds of kilometers have been ridden in CyCARLA.

 ![](readme_assets/town-15-riding.png)

 # Requirements